Djuuu/git-mr/README.md

   Disable terminal colors.
 * `--no-links`
   Disable terminal hyperlinks and show merge request URL in `mr status` and `mr menu status`.
+* `--no-commit`
+  Do not display the list of commit in the Merge Request description.
 * `-y`, `--yes`
   Bypass confirmation prompts (always answer "yes").
 * `-v`, `--verbose`